Glazed Lemon Doughnuts

 • Lemon Zest – Just enough to give the doughnuts a little hint of lemon flavor.

-• Vanilla Extract – Just a splash to add some undertones.
+• Vanilla Extract – Just a splash adds a subtle undertone and enhances the lemon flavor.

 flour, butter, lemon zest, sugar, vanilla, milk, eggs, baking powder, salt, and yeast on marble surface.